0x90JMP/0x90JMP.github.io/_posts/2026-07-09-api-series-detection-layers.md

 * API Series Part 1: Do Your API Imports Get You Caught?
 Testing the Static Assumption
 * API Series Part 2: Testing the Runtime Assumption – Are Injection APIs Really the Trigger?

+## Acknowledgements

+Parts of this article were reviewed with the assistance of Microsoft Copilot.
+Copilot was used as an editorial and review tool to challenge assumptions, improve clarity, and refine conclusions.
+All research, coding, testing, screenshots, and experimental results were performed and validated by the author.